This business and management degree will give you a well-rounded business education to make you a versatile and employable graduate.

-By studying Business Management you will get a full overview of how businesses perform, meaning you can adapt and succeed in a competitive jobs market.
+You will get a full overview of how businesses perform, meaning you can adapt and succeed in a competitive jobs market.
 There are compulsory modules that cover essential topics such as marketing, how to manage people, purchasing and logistics.
 As you progress, you can choose specialist modules in areas that match your interests and career aims.
-There are also many opportunities to gain practical experience of the business world, including work placements, hands-on challenges, a year-long sandwich placement or an internship.

 In your first year, you will study the following specified modules: